writethedocs/www/docs/guide/writing/docs-principles.rst

 *Begin documenting before you begin developing.*

 Before coding, write requirements and specifications that serve as the first draft of documentation.
-These texts no doubt will need a bit of cleanup before publishing, but by front-loading the documentation, you lay a clear path forward.
+These texts need a bit of cleanup before publishing, but by front-loading the documentation, you lay a clear path forward.
 Early documentation also helps facilitate peer feedback and group decisions to guide your work.
 This model is the